 Special issues on Journals

-Depending on the quality of the submissions, the Scientific Committee will select the best papers presented at the conference and consider them for publication in special issues of leading international academic journals such as the International Food and Agribusiness Review, Journal of Agricultural Economics, Technological Forecasting and Social Change and a Handbook, following the respective guidelines for every journal.
-If you are interested in publishing, do not miss the opportunity to submit a full version on February 28, 2021.
+Depending on the quality of the submissions, the Scientific Committee will select the best papers presented at the conference and consider them for publication in special issues of leading international academic journals, following the respective guidelines for every journal.
+If you are interested in publishing, do not miss the opportunity to submit a full version on February 28, 2022.